kamicane/Super-DMG-01/super-dmg-jack/README.md

 ## Full Installation

+Important: do not solder ```U2``` and/or do not wire the (E)nable signal.
+The speaker must be connected to this board.

+- Solder the SMD components
+- Solder the through hole components
-- Get the L/R signals from the volume potentiometer.
-On the stock DMG, grab the signals ** after pot, on Super DMG-01 grab from the bottom pins directly
+- On the stock DMG solder the L/R signals to the volume potentiometer (** after pot), on Super DMG-01 solder to the bottom pads directly
-- Solder the speaker to this board
 - Get power from the 5v rail on the CPU board
-- Do not solder ```U2``` and/or do not wire the (E)nable signal
+- Adjust the trimpot

+### Trimpot notes

+Adjust the trimpot to reduce the power draw and max volume of the amplifier.
+Boot the DMG at minimum volume, and slowly turn it up, while also adjusting the trimpot.
+The Game Boy will shut down if you're drawing too much power.
+Do the final trimpot adjustment once the DMG volume is at its maximum value.

+The final maximum volume will depend on the batteries and the voltage regulator you're using.

 ## Jack-only Installation

-The jack-only installation is meant to be used with the on-board DMG amplifier, however you still need to solder an extra wire for power as the ENABLE signal need to be inverted.
+The jack-only installation is meant to be used with the on-board DMG amplifier, however you still need to solder an extra wire for power as the ENABLE signal needs to be inverted.

+Important: solder only ```U2```, ```R5```, the headphone jack and the CPU PCB connector.
+The speaker must be kept in the LCD board.

+- Solder the SMD components
+- Solder the through hole components
-- Get the L/R signals from the volume potentiometer.
-On the stock DMG, grab the signals ** after pot, on Super DMG-01 grab from the bottom pins directly
+- On the stock DMG solder the L/R signals to the volume potentiometer (** after pot), on Super DMG-01 solder to the bottom pads directly
-- Keep the speaker in the LCD board
 - Get power from 5V (Super DMG CPU) or SW (stock DMG) on the CPU board
-- Solder only ```U2```, ```R5``` and the headphone jack

 ## Notes

 3d print the [jack spacer](../3d_models/super_dmg_jack_spacer.stl) for correct alignment.

+## License

+This work is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License.](http://creativecommons.org/licenses/by-sa/4.0/)